ke-01/NS-LCR/README.md

 ```

 #### Step 3：
-You can get the NS-LCR results with the following instructions:
+You can get the NS-LCR results with the following instructions in the fusion folder:

 ```bash
 python bert_better.py --data_type Lecard --method bert